microsoft/language-server-protocol/protocol.md

 	 * this completion.
 	 */
 	label: string;

 	/**
 	 * The kind of this completion item.
 Based of the kind
 	 * an icon is chosen by the editor.
 	 */
 	kind?: number;

 	/**
 	 * A human-readable string with additional information
 	 * about this item, like type or symbol information.
 	 */
 	detail?: string;

 	/**
 	 * A human-readable string that represents a doc-comment.
 	 */
 	documentation?: string;

 	/**
 	 * A string that shoud be used when comparing this item
 	 * with other items.
 When `falsy` the label is used.
 	 */
 	sortText?: string;

 	/**
 	 * A string that should be used when filtering a set of
 	 * completion items.
 When `falsy` the label is used.
 	 */
 	filterText?: string;

 	/**
-	 * A string that should be inserted a document when selecting
+	 * A string that should be inserted into a document when selecting
 	 * this completion.
 When `falsy` the label is used.
+	 *
+	 * The `insertText` is subject to interpretation by the client side.
+	 * Some tools might not take the string litteraly.
+For example
+	 * VS Code when code complete is requested in this example `con<cursor position>`
+	 * and a completion item with and `insertText` of `console` is provided it
+	 * will only insert `sole`.
+Therefore it is recommended to use `textEdit` instead
+	 * since it avoids additional client side interpretation.
+	 *
+	 * @deprecated Use textEdit instead.
 	 */
 	insertText?: string;

 	/**
 	 * The format of the insert text.
 The format applies to both the `insertText` property
 	 * and the `newText` property of a provided `textEdit`.
 	 */
 	insertTextFormat?: InsertTextFormat;

 	/**
 	 * An edit which is applied to a document when selecting this completion.
 When an edit is provided the value of
 	 * `insertText` is ignored.